 There are several ways to incorporate fees.
 Each method has its own implications.
 It’s essential to understand these implications to ensure compliance with local regulations to protect your business.

 Important: If you have separate fees that increase your rate beyond the base rate, you may be out of compliance.
-Methods that do not include mandatory fees as part of the base rate advertised on your booking engine and across third-party booking avenues may not be in compliance with fee transparency laws in some states.
+Methods that do not include mandatory fees in the base rate advertised on your booking engine or on third-party booking platforms may not comply with fee transparency laws in some states.
 We recommend consulting with your legal advisor to determine whether fees must be included in the advertised rate to comply with local laws.
-For example, California requires fee transparency effective July 1, 2024.
-For more information, visit the California Hotel & Lodging Association website.

 Options to set up fees